haroules/jenkins-docker-cloud-tls/README.md

 </details>

 # Basic Requirements:
+- git ( not only needed to pull this project, but also to detect local changes during run)
 - Docker Compose V2
 - Docker Rootless configured and using TLS for API connections to the socket
 - Ubuntu 24 (should work on other distros as well, albeit minor modifications may be required)